aortem/auth0-dart-auth-sdk/README.md

 ## Licensing

-The **EntraID Dart Auth SDK** is licensed under a dual-license approach:
+The **Auth0 Dart Auth SDK** is licensed under a dual-license approach:

 1. **BSD-3 License**:
    - Applies to all packages and libraries in the SDK.